LizaDoroshchenko/CV/readme.md

 7. Checking the view of all active items;
 8. Checking the view of all completed items;

-All checks are carried out in the Google Chrome browser.
+All checks are executed in the Google Chrome browser.

 # 9. Future Steps